PowershellScripts/SharePointOnline-ScriptSamples/README.md

 <summary>Workflows </summary>
  <br/>

-* Get workflow report for a site collection
+* Get workflow report. for a site collection
 * Get workflow report for all site collections
 * Get workflow report for one site